“The sentence for infernalism is final death by burning.”

 “One error.
 One mistake.
 And I’ll be the fledgling who’d fucked up with Rocco again.”

 Camilla’s voice isn’t bitter.
-Or even sad.
-Just matter-of-fact.
+It’s barely even sad.

 Celia: The circumstances are different, but the experiences are the same.
 Her face shows her understanding: open rather than shuttered.
 She has shared so much of herself these past few nights that even if she wanted to hold it back she couldn’t, not here, not now that her mask has started to splinter and crack in front of the only other Kindred in the city who completely understands, who had granted mercy because of that understanding.